evoluteur/evolutility-server-node/README.md

 GET /db/task/columns
 ```

-Note: These end-point must be enabled in the configuration with { schemaQueries: true }.
+Note: These endpoints must be enabled in the configuration with `{ schemaQueries: true }`.

 #### API version

-This endpoint gets the API version (as specified in the project's package.json file).
+Returns the API version from package.json.

 ```
 GET /version